 For up-to-date information concerning fees, funding and scholarships for Home, EU and Overseas students please visit Warwick's Fees and Funding webpage.

 The Department runs an annual funding competition which makes fees awards across PGT and PGR courses.

-Typical career paths chosen by our graduates include jobs in museums and the heritage sector, education, the art market, the civil service and further research.
+Typical career paths chosen by our graduates include jobs in museums and the heritage sector, education, publishing, the civil service and further research.

 Our department has a dedicated professionally qualified Senior Careers Consultant offering impartial advice and guidance together with workshops and events throughout the year.
 Previous examples of workshops and events include: